imrvon/asad/README.md

 9. After you're done, run your server if you've not already done that and your playlist should start working.

 ### CAN I CONTRIBUTE? 👊
 I am totally open to contributions.
-These are some of the areas I feel can be improved on:
+You can create an [issue](https://github.com/imrvon/asad/issues) and then work on it.
+Then submit a PR to the dev branch.
+That is all you need to do.
 - The preview music player which is the default audio html tag.
 I would love for that to change.
 - Would love the track image to spin on play and stop on pause.
 - Design changes are also appreciated.